0xfe/hacking-stellar/2-payments.md

 # Chapter 2.
 Payments

-Payments are the *raison-d'etre* of Stellar.
-No t
+Payments are the *raison d'être* of Stellar.
+Now that we have two accounts: `bob` and `kelly`, lets have them send each other some lumens.

-## Working with the Lumen tool
+### Detour: Working with the Lumen tool

-Now that we have two accounts: `bob` and `kelly`, lets try to execute some payments between them.
-To do this, we'll use Lumen's `pay` command.
-Note that you can always find out more about a command's usage and parameters with the `--help` flag.
+The Lumen command-line-interface (CLI) is broken up into commands, subcommands, and flags.
+You can always find out more about a command's usage and parameters with the `--help` flag.

 ```sh
 $ lumen --help